 But fear no more!

-For more detailed instructions, go to Nest Support page.
+For more detailed instructions, please visit their Nest Support page.
 For a quick summary, keep on reading:

-Nest Thermostats that were recently updated to software version 5.1.3 or later have been having some problems, including becoming unresponsive, not effectively charging the battery, or turning off completely.
-Nest says to try recharging and restarting your thermostat to fix the issue and get it up and going again.
+Nest Thermostats that were recently updated to software version 5.1.3 or later may be having problems, including becoming unresponsive, not effectively charging the battery, or shutting down completely.
+Nest says to try recharging and restarting your thermostat to fix the problem and get it up and going again.